opensvc/docs.opensvc.com/source/howto.vmencap.rst

 *   Benefit from all the OpenSVC data replication modes

-*   Benefit from the OpenSVC Collector performance monitoring, obsolescence management, alarming, and more.
+*   Benefit from the OpenSVC Collector compliance features, performance monitoring, obsolescence management, alarming, and more.

 OpenSVC deployment on an existing hypervisor is a straight-forward process which does not require service disruption.
 This cookbook details the steps involved: